nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * **Student Id:** Every student will be assigned to a student id before being added to a system.
 Take note that the student id is unique and is an easy way to identify a student.

-* **Tutorial Classes allocated to student:** This component appears just below the student id.
-The component displays the list of tutorial classes that the student is allocated to.
+* **Tutorial Class allocated to student:** This component appears just below the student id.
+The component displays the tutorial class that the student is allocated to.
-* Tutorial classes are presented in the form of TXXXX, where "T" refers to a constant letter signifying that it is a tutorial and "X" refers to any integer between 0 and 9.
+* Tutorial class are presented in the form of TXXXX, where "T" refers to a constant letter signifying that it is a tutorial and "X" refers to any integer between 0 and 9.
-* However, if there are no tutorial classes added to the student.
+* However, if there are no tutorial class added to the student.
 Then it will display "No Tutorial Assigned" instead.

 * **Attendance Tag:** The attendance tag displays all of the dates in which the student has attended the tutorial class.
 * The tag uses a datetime format of the form `yyyy/mm/dd`.